nextstrain/nextstrain.org/README.md

 ```
 Note that the auspice development mode uses the auspice splash page which won't be shown in production.
 This is because the nextstrain.org server (see above) uses the splash page of the static content, but the auspice dev server doesn't.
-The advantage of `auspice develop` mode is that the client will live update as you edit the source code.
+The advantage of `auspice develop` mode is that the client will live update as you edit the coustomisations.